How do you create a digital magazine from scratch?

 At Foundr we give one of our best interviews (Richard Branson) and our guide to 10,000 Instagram followers for free, using our free app.
 Our 20,000+ monthly readers speak to the effectiveness of this tactic.

 The more (positive) reviews you have, the better you will rank in the app store.
-To get good reviews, you need to make sure that you magazine is top quality.
+To get good reviews, you need to make sure that your magazine is of top quality.
 Furthermore, you need to make sure that your technology works perfectly—no crashing, no unnecessary slowness, no annoying technical glitches.
 That’s why we recommend you go with a dependable publishing technology company, like MagCast, which will take care of that whole aspect for you.

 Otherwise, you can collect positive ratings by prompting users to review you in the digital stores, preferably a few times over the course of the user’s interaction with the app.
-Foundr Magazine is lucky to have more than 540 five-star reviews, which boosts our authority and leads to more downloads, and more good reviews!

 Foundr Magazine does double duty when it comes to influencers.
-Not only do we get to offer incredible value to our readers by interviewing the top entrepreneurs from around the world, these Influencers also promote their features to their own audiences, serving as a valuable source of marketing.
+Not only do we get to offer incredible value to our readers by interviewing the top entrepreneurs from around the world, but these Influencers also promote their features to their own audiences, serving as a valuable source of marketing.

 Making Money: Pricing the Digital Magazine

-Now for the fun part, setting the price for your magazine.
-This may be a bit difficult, as the production costs of your magazine will be much lower than a traditional magazine, and as such, you may be tempted to have this reflected in your price.
+The production costs of your magazine will be much lower than a traditional magazine, and as such, you may be tempted to have this reflected in your price.

 Don’t guess at your magazine price.
 Do a methodical competitive analysis.
-That is, go into the channel through which you will be distributing your magazine—whether that is the App Store, Google Play or the web—and check out your competitors in the space.
+That is, go into the channel through which you will be distributing your magazine—whether that is the App Store, Google Play, or the web—and check out your competitors in the space.